smnajibi/scop-density-case-study/README.md

 # SCOP Density Case Study

-This repository contains Python code to assemble benchmarking datasets for evaluating algorithms that estimate Ramachandran‐plot densities on the surface of a sphere.
+This repository contains Python code to assemble benchmarking datasets for evaluating algorithms that estimate Ramachandran‑plot densities on the surface of a sphere.
 The central idea is to select protein domains from different parts of the SCOP hierarchical classification and compare how an algorithm performs when the training data are